 The group run by the Samuel Morris Foundation is very clear… “it is a safe and secure place where parents can discuss life, disability, death and every combination in between” , the group is a tight knit but global community of parents who get where you are at and a wide range of issues are discussed among equals.
 The families involved are at many different stages of life after a near drowning, some families have just recently started on this journey, and some have been caring for a child with a disability caused by a near drowning for many years.
 We also acknowledge that there are many non-fatal drownings where children do not experience a disability, however there is still significant stress associated with the experience and families of these children are also welcome to participate.
 We do not claim to provide counselling as this is a family support service.
 If professional services are required we will recommend a referral to fully qualified professional psychological or counselling service.

 If you are supporting a child with a disability (or you know someone who is who may need some assistance) then please contact us to discuss how we can help.

 Support Services for families of children who have died as a result of drowning.

-While the Samuel Morris Foundation is focused on providing support services around the issue of dealing with disability after a near drowning, we know that families who have lost a loved one also need support services and a network of people who understand the many issues associated with a death due to drowning.
-As this is not our area of expertise we maintain close links with a number of support organisations around the world whose specific focus is on supporting the families of people who have lost a loved one to drowning.
+While the Samuel Morris Foundation is focused on providing support services around the issue of dealing with disability after a non-fatal drowning, we know that families who have lost a loved one also need support services and a network of people who understand the many issues associated with a death due to drowning.
+As this is not our area of expertise we do maintain close links with a number of support organisations around the world whose specific focus is on supporting the families of people who have lost a loved one to drowning.
 If you have lost a loved one to drowning and would like to access this type of service please contact us and we will put you in touch with an appropriate support group.